getantibody/antibody/README.md

 So, why Go, you might ask.

-Well, the compiled Go program run anywhere and doesn't depend on any shared libraries.
-I also don't need to source it as it would be necessary with plain old shell.
-The amount of shell written is needed because I can't source something from inside a Go program (or at least don't yet know how to do it).
+Well, the compiled Go program runs anywhere and doesn't depend on any shared libraries.
+I also don't need to source it as it would be necessary with plain simple shell.
+I also can do stuff in parallel with Go routines.
+The little amount of shell written is needed because I can't source something from inside a Go program (or at least don't yet know how to do it).

 ### What works

-The only two antigen commands I ever used:
+These are only antigen commands I ever used:

 - `bundle`
 - `update`
+- `apply`

+Antibody does just those three things, but you don't even need to `apply`.
-You don't even need apply.
-Running `antibody bundle` will already apply the bundled plugin.
+Running `antibody bundle` will already apply the bundle given bundle.

 ### What doesn't work